dwarfcoder/xml-viewer-component/readme.md

 # Xml Viewer Component

 A simple XML viewer.
-This component adds markup to your XML
+This component adds markup to your XML.
+Now supports CDATA section.

 ## Installation